 This skill — and the related knowledge — is what will set you apart from many, if not most, of the therapists out there today.

-We can provide the education you need to be an excellent practitioner of therapeutic Swedish Massage, while at the same time teaching you how to achieve a higher level of therapeutic skill through our training in Clinical Massage Therapy and Structural Bodywork.
+We can provide the education you need to be an excellent practitioner of Therapeutic Swedish Massage, while at the same time teaching you how to achieve a higher level of therapeutic skill through our training in Clinical Massage Therapy and Structural Bodywork.

 THIS superior and more extensive education is what my previous students have appreciated about their time with me and my schools.
 THIS is why you’ll see so many positive, 5-star Reviews on NCSAB Facebook page.

 My association with Kyle Wright began about 15 years ago.
 He has treated me for various muscular symptoms which have helped me with my game tremendously.
 His knowledge of the muscular and skeletal systems of the body has given me an insight on how sports and muscle injuries interact and the subsequent treatment plan needed to alleviate the underlying cause.
 Kyle has a warm disposition and a keen dedication to the work he believes in.
 I wish him much success in the years to come.